 - pinch of cayenne pepper

-Place the spinach, onions, garlic, and artichokes in a food processor or Blendtec and pulse until well chopped.
+- Place the spinach, onions, garlic, and artichokes in a food processor or Blend and pulse until well chopped.
 Add the remaining ingredients and process until just slightly chunky or smooth – your preference.

 Look here for more dip recipes!